 2. You need to build credit history or time in business.
 Many business loan applications require a bit of history before they can deem you worth as an applicant.
 If you’re a newer business, a credit card could be your immediate answer while you get some time under your belt.

 3. You need to improve your credit score.
 The best way to improve your credit score is to pay your debt bills in full and on time.
 And a business credit card will help you build or rebuild your credit.

 Not all situations can be solved by credit cards, but here are three good examples of when a card could prove a smart business decision:

 Some business credit cards offer long 0% introductory APR periods, which provide you with what’s effectively an interest-free business loan.
-A few cards offer these intro periods for a year—some even 15 months, the longest we’ve ever seen.
+A few cards offer these intro periods for a year.

 Keep in mind, though, that a variable APR will set in after the introductory period ends based on the market Prime Rate and your creditworthiness.
 So, you’ll have to do an honest evaluation of your finances and make sure can repay the amount borrowed within the introductory period.

-Our favorite of these cards is the American Express Blue Business Plus, which has that super-long 15-month 0% intro APR period.
+Our favorite of these cards is the American Express Blue Business Plus, which has a 12-month 0% intro APR period.
 Here are some details:

 Depending on your credit score—or, perhaps, lack thereof—you might find that the small business loans for immigrants available to you aren’t what you wanted.
 Or, maybe, there just aren’t any on the table yet.

 A business credit card that’s specifically made to help you improve your credit score will better position you for a small business loan—plus, give you some spending power in the mean time.